sssvip/algorithms4th/src/fundamentals/sort/insertsort/README.md

 > InsertSort Class extends Sortable

-You can run main methon to test.
+You can run main method to test.

 ```html
 /**